In 4000 BC, Indo-European was spoken somewhere, but its location is very controversial.

-Battle Axe and Corded Ware were sibling cultures, and some scientists do not distinguish the two.
+Baltic Battle Axe and German Corded Ware were sibling cultures, and some scientists hardly distinguish the two.
 Yet, Baltic seems to be the Indo-European branch which most closely preserves the prehistoric proto-Indo-European language, while Germanic has undergone major changes in grammar, phonology, and lexicon.

 While the position of Germanic in the Indo-European tree is controversial, it has close affinities to Baltic and Slavic, and many theorists speak of a ``Germano-Balto-Slavic branch.''
 Yet the single most important ``split'' in Indo-European is the Centum/Satem divide; Baltic and Slavic are Satem languages while Germanic is Centum like Italic.

 Do the prehistories of Battle-Axe/Corded-Ware culture and the early Germano-Balto-Slavic language shed light on each other?

 The reason Baltic preserves ancient Indo-European most closely is that any pre-Kurgan culture in the Baltic was weakish, small population (prob. emphasized hunting and fishing rather than farming), and may have spoken a sibling of Old Kurgan already.
 The Corded-Ware invaders into present-day Germany, however, encountered the entrenched Funnel-Beaker Folk, who resisted Corded-Ware culture for several centuries.
 Germanic evolved as a hybrid language, with elements of